Special function register

-Because special registers are closely tied to some special function or status of the processor, they might not be directly writeable by normal instructions (such as adds, moves, etc.).
-Instead, some special registers in some processor architectures require special instructions to modify them.
-For example, the program counter is not directly writeable in many processor architectures.
+Because special registers are closely tied to some special function or status of the microcontroller, they might not be directly writeable by normal instructions (such as adds, moves, etc.).
+Instead, some special registers in some microcontroller architectures require special instructions to modify them.
+For example, the program counter is not directly writeable in many microcontroller architectures.
 Instead, the programmer uses instructions such as return from subroutine, jump, or branch to modify the program counter.
-For another example, the condition code register might not directly writable, instead being updated only by compare instructions.
+For another example, the condition code register might not be directly writable, instead being updated only by compare instructions.

-Intel Processors
+Intel microcontrollers

-Some of SFR (Special Function Register) bits may be set directly using SETB/LDB instructions on proper address, whereas others may require usage of specific instructions.
-The Intel 80196 class microcontroller has 24 SFRs, each 1 Byte in size; standard Intel 8051 chips have 21 SFRs.

-The Special Function Register (SFR) is the upper area of addressable memory, from address 0x80 to 0xFF.
-This area of memory can't be used for data or program storage, but is instead a series of memory-mapped ports and registers.
-All port input and output can therefore be performed by memory move operations on specified addresses in the SFR.
+Special function registers are in the upper area of addressable memory, from address 0x80 to 0xFF.
+This area of memory cannot be used for data or program storage, but is instead a series of memory-mapped ports and registers.
+All port input and output can therefore be performed by memory move operations on specified addresses in the SFR region.
 Also, different status registers are mapped into the SFR, for use in checking the status of the 8051, and changing some operational parameters of the 8051.

+Some SFR bits may be set directly using SETB/LDB instructions on the SFR's address, whereas others may require usage of specific instructions.
+The Intel 80196 class microcontroller has 24 SFRs, each 1 byte in size; standard Intel 8051 chips have 21 SFRs.